Patrick Harrington (barrister)

-Patrick John Harrington KC is a Welsh criminal law barrister and King's Counsel.
+Patrick John Harrington KC (born 1950) is a Welsh criminal law barrister and King's Counsel.
 He has acted in more than 250 homicide trials, and has been noted for work on some of "the largest and most complex fraud cases in the UK".
 He has been referred to as one of Wales' "most prominent" lawyers.

 Early life

 Harrington was born in Ebbw Vale, attending Ebbw Vale Grammar School.

 Upon leaving school, Harrington went to read Law at the Birmingham College of Commerce (now Birmingham City University), obtaining a Bachelor of Laws degree.

 Career

 Following his education, he was called to the Bar (Gray's Inn) in 1973, and Harrington practiced from chambers in Cardiff for twenty years.

 He was appointed as an Assistant Recorder in 1985 and made a Recorder in 1990.
 In 1993 he took silk, moving to chambers in London.
 After a "successful" first year in silk, he was invited to join the Chambers of Lord Williams of Mostyn QC at Farrar's Building.

 Harrington was head of the Wales and Chester Circuit from 2003 until 2005.

 He was Head of Chambers at Farrar's Building in London, which is known in the legal world as "the Welsh castle in the Temple".

 Harrington was involved in a "serious" car crash in 2020, and was hospitalised for an extended period of time.